chazhyseni/chazhyseni/content/author/admin/_index.md

 organizations = [ { name = "Dept. of Ecology and Genetics", url = "https://www.ieg.uu.se/?languageId=1" }, { name = "Evolutionary Biology Centre", url = "https://www.ebc.uu.se/?languageId=1" }, { name = "Uppsala University", url = "https://www.uu.se/en" },  ]

 # Short bio (displayed in user profile at end of posts)
-bio = "Chaz Hyseni received his Ph.D. in Biological Science from the University of Mississippi.
-For his Ph.D. work, he investigated spatio-temporal patterns of genetic variation, and the role of DNA methylation in the contemporary evolution of subterranean termites in the Appalachian Mountains."
+bio = "Chaz Hyseni received degrees in environmental studies from Yale University (B.A.) and biological science from the University of Mississippi (Ph.D.), followed by postdoctoral research at Uppsala University in Sweden and the U.S. Forest Service."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = "chaz.hyseni@gmail.com"